-At the halfway mark of SUPERSEAS, a four-year project funded by the Netherlands Organization for Scientific Research (NWO) and led by Wageningen University and the CGIAR Research Program on Fish Agri-Food Systems (FISH), research results indicate that there are four interrelated governance components to area-based management (as summarized in Figure 1).
+At the halfway mark of SUPERSEAS, a four-year project funded by the Netherlands Organization for Scientific Research (NWO) and led by Wageningen University and FISH, research results indicate that there are four interrelated governance components to area-based management (summarized in Figure 1).

 SUPERSEAS brings together a consortium of public and private partners working on sustainable aquaculture in Southeast Asia.
 Focusing on Bangladesh, Thailand and Vietnam, it aims to provide better access for small-scale fish farmers to high-value retail markets, notably supermarkets.
 The first research findings have been submitted to peer-reviewed journals and are expected to be published later this year.

 Figure 1.
 Key components of area-based management.

 First, how farmers organize to respond to systemic environmental risks related to disease and water quality remains a key factor of any area-based approach.
 However, exactly how farmers organize depends on the scale of their collective or shared production risks.
 As Mariska Bottema, a PhD researcher at Wageningen University, describes, cooperation should be defined by the socio-spatial extent of farmer networks within which the perception of risk is homogenous, and nested socio-spatial areas should been seen as building blocks to the management of wider landscapes.